ATS Optimization

 5 Rules for an ATS-Proof Resume (US Market)

 1. Use a single-column layout.
 No tables, no columns, no text boxes.
 ATS reads left-to-right, top-to-bottom.
-Anything outside that flow gets scrambled.
+Anything outside that flow gets scrambled or skipped entirely.

 2. Match the job description keywords exactly.
-If the JD says “project management” don’t write “managed projects.”
+If the JD says “project management,” don’t write “managed projects.”
 ATS doesn’t infer synonyms — it matches strings.
+Period.

 3. Submit PDF, not Word.
 PDFs preserve formatting.
-Word docs can render differently across ATS platforms.
-Exception: USAJobs.gov requires a specific resume builder format.
+Word docs render differently across ATS platforms.
+Exception: USAJobs.gov requires their specific resume builder format.

 4. Use standard section headers.
 “Work Experience,” “Education,” “Skills,” “Certifications.”
-Creative headers like “Where I’ve Been” cause parsing errors.
+Creative headers like “Where I’ve Been” confuse parsers and get your data dropped.

 5. Include a skills section with 10-15 keywords.
-Group them by category.
-This is where ATS systems look first for matching.
+Group them by category (Technical, Soft, Industry-Specific).
+This is where ATS looks first for matching.

 US Labor Laws Every Job Seeker Must Know in 2026